shubham14896/selectAnimation/README.md

-# selectAnimation
+# Select From Icons/Options Animation
-Inspired from Facebook Like Button animation, build an selector using Swift.Checkout sample for workflow.
+Inspired from Facebook Like Button animation, build an selector using Swift-Pan Gesture & Hit Test.
+Download Project for working sample.